Todd-Vogel/stat-159-fall2016-project1/README.md

 # stat-159-fall2016-project1

+##Steps to Complete Project

-First, create the following file structure using the command line
+1. Create the following file structure using the command line

 `stat159-fall2016-project1/

     paper/